Hidden Sugars in Commercial Pet Foods

 · Carbohydrates from grains are cheap for manufacturing companies to purchase and as such, are used to bulk up a kibble formula.

 · Grain crops also provide a source of protein, and using soybeans, for example, to boost the protein content of a kibble is a lot cheaper than using an animal protein such as beef, venison, lamb, goat or salmon.
-However, studies have shown that gains have an inflammatory effect in our dogs and increase markers of oxidative and metabolic stress.
+However, studies have shown that grains have an inflammatory effect in our dogs and increase markers of oxidative and metabolic stress.
 Unfortunately, low-grade inflammation is often not apparent in the short term, but when foods that trigger inflammation are fed over a period of years, that’s when you’ll see an increase in degenerative diseases, including cancer (7).

 · The other main reason that starch is so high in standard kibble formulas is because to make kibble, it has to go through what’s called an extrusion process.
 At a very basic level, what happens during extrusion is that all of the ingredients needed to make a kibble are mixed together to form a dough, which is then pushed through a giant metal screw under intense heat and pressure before finally being pushed out through a small opening at the end where it can be cut into the shapes we see in the kibble packets.
 But for the extrusion process to work it needs starch – a minimum of about 30%.
 It’s the starch that makes the dough sticky and which acts like a ‘cement’ to hold all of the ingredients together.